+A popular attraction for families, this show features actors, puppets and plenty of magic.
 Everyone works together to solve a quest (yes, there are monsters to outsmart and treasures to find), all of which have a “scare level rating” so you can find the perfect fit for you and your loved ones.

-Find Peace At Pett Level Beach
+12. Find Peace At Pett Level Beach

-Pebbled swathes mingle with sandy stretches of coast.
+When you’ve had your fill of pretty houses and footpaths, take yourself to the quiet reaches of Pett Level Beach.
+Pebbled swathes mingle with sandy stretches of the south coast here.
 The beach proper shows off the view of Rye Bay all the way to Dungeness.
 It’s a lovely escape for those who love the sea.

 Places to Stay in Rye East Sussex